betabandido/mac2rpi_coreaudio_plugin/README.md

 # mac2rpi_coreaudio_plugin
 Solution to stream audio from a Mac to a Raspberry Pi.
-A [playback server](https://github.com/betabandido/mac2rpi_playback_server) running on the RPI listens to the data sent by this plugin and plays it on the audio device.
+This repository contains a [Core Audio](https://developer.apple.com/library/archive/documentation/MusicAudio/Conceptual/CoreAudioOverview/WhatisCoreAudio/WhatisCoreAudio.html) plugin that creates an audio device on the Mac that sends audio to a [playback server](https://github.com/betabandido/mac2rpi_playback_server) running on the Raspberry Pi.

 ## Requirements